jaeyk/comp_thinking_social_science/docs/03_tidy_data.md

 **Other objects**

-Missing values are specified with `NA`, which is a logical vector of length 1. `NA` will always be coerced to the correct type if used inside `c()`
+Missing values are specified with `NA,` which is a logical vector of length 1. `NA` will always be coerced to the correct type if used inside `c()`

 ```r